somacdivad/grinpy/docs/README.md

 be found at [https://grinpy.rtfd.io](https://grinpy.rtfd.io).

 ## Instructions
-Install the Python packages required to build the documentation:
+To install the Python packages required to build the documentation, enter

 ```
 pip install -r requirements.txt